Miecrosoft/url_log_proj/README.md

 ## Edge Node 1 and Edge Node 2

-Edge Node 1 and Edge Node 2 are used for pushing data from **local** to **/data/landing** and also do send notifications to Telegram.
+Edge Node 1 and Edge Node 2 are used for pushing data from **local** to **/data/landing** and also do send notifications to Telegram using [telegram-send](https://github.com/rahiel/telegram-send).
 They will be put to cron job so it could be running automatically.

 ## moveHDFSToTransient